-During pregnancy back pain is the most common complaint while other complaints are, lower and and upper limb pain, muscle cramps and neuropathies (nerve disruption causing, tingling, unusual sensations, numbness or pain).
+During pregnancy, back pain is the most common complaint.
+Other complaints are, lower and upper limb pain, muscle cramps and neuropathies (nerve disruption causing, tingling, unusual sensations, numbness or pain).

 It is therefore unsurprising that pregnant women suffering from lower back pain or pelvic girdle pain are less likely to exercise regularly during pregnancy.

 - Weight gain

-- Pressure of foetus
+- Pressure from the weight of the foetus.

 Lower back and pelvic girdle pain during pregnancy is debilitating and often associated with disability, reduced quality of life and a higher prevalence of sick leave.

-We will do an assessment followed by an individualised treatment which will give you the confidence to move before advising exercises to further help decrease your pain and improve your symptoms.
+We will do an initial assessment followed by an individualised treatment which will give you the confidence to move before advising exercises to further help decrease your pain and improve your symptoms.